pololu/dual-g2-high-power-motor-driver-rpi/README.md

 from dual_g2_hpmd_rpi import motors, MAX_SPEED
 ```

-After importing the library, you can use the commands below to enable the motors
+After importing the library, you can use the functions below to enable the motors
 and set motor speeds:

 * `motors.enable()`: Enable both motor 1 and motor 2.